bbauska/meta-react-basics/README.md

 capabilities events can open up to you.

 In this section (1), you learned about the types of events available in React and how they came to be.
-Next, you&apos;ll explore specific examples and build the skills to use events competently from various situations.
+Next, you'll explore specific examples and build the skills to use events competently from various situations.

 ## 02. Eventful issues